-Dr. Varley has an M.A. from the University of Idaho and a Ph.D. from the University of North Dakota.
-Her specialization is poetry, and she teaches creative writing, literature, and composition.
+Dr. Varley has a Ph.D. from the University of North Dakota and an M.A. from the University of Idaho.
+Her specialization is poetry, and she teaches creative writing, literature, composition, and journalism.
 She is a past winner of the William Oxley Thompson Excellence in Teaching Award and a two-time William Rainey Harper Scholarship Award winner.
 Her publications include a book of creative non-fiction, Flood Stage and Rising [U of Neb.
 P], and a chapbook of poetry, Sketches at the Naesti Bar [Finishing Line P].
 She co-wrote and edited You Must Play to Win, a memoir by National Fastpitch Hall of Fame member and legendary NCAA D-III coach Donna Newberry [McDonald & Woodward].
 Dr. Varley has taught at Muskingum since 2000, and she lives in New Concord with her husband, Gary Atkins of the Admissions Office, and their daughter Iris.

 Dr. Wagner is an award-winning writer who has taught at Muskingum since 2003.
 She received her Ph.D. in English, focusing on American literature, from the University of Illinois at Urbana-Champaign in 1996, and her work has appeared in The Atlantic, McSweeney's, The Pinch, The Kenyon Review, Zone 3, Silk Road Review, O: The Oprah Magazine, Entrepreneur, Narratively, Arizona Quarterly, Genre, and many other publications.
 She is also the author of Fiddle: One Woman, Four Strings, and 8,000 Miles of Music.
-She advises Muskingum's student newspaper, The Black and Magenta, and coordinates the university's writing-across-the-curriculum program.
 She has won Muskingum's William Rainey Harper Scholarship Award, a Peter Taylor Nonfiction Fellowship to The Kenyon Review Writers Workshop, and a first-place award for feature writing from the Ohio Society of Professional Journalists.
 One of her essays, "Under the Gun," was listed as a notable essay in The Best American Essays 2007, and she was named a semi-finalist in the 2014 Tucson Festival of Books Literary Awards Contest.
-She teaches composition, creative nonfiction writing, American literature, print writing & reporting, public relations writing, editing & news design, and journalistic ethics.
+She teaches composition, masterpieces of literature, creative nonfiction writing, American literature, and public relations writing.

 Jane Wells, Associate Professor of English